A new José Stevens Article

 In early May of 2022 I flew to the Amazon in Peru to lead a dieta, a plant diet supervised by the Shipibo people of the upper Amazon who are famous for their knowledge of plants, the songs of the plants, and their powers to transform us.
 This was perhaps my thirty-third diet over the last twenty-seven years, each diet seven days in all.
 Many of the plants require dieting three times for 21 days in all.
 I first began dieting with the plants in the mid 90’s and as I did so more and more people wanted to join me so that now, I and my wife Lena, and our daughter Anna often take around twenty people per trip.
 This group, composed of eleven mostly-veterans was smaller than usual due to the still-present specter of COVID.

-To give a little context to this particular trip, it was taking place between two eclipses and during a catastrophic wildfire in New Mexico – the biggest fire in the USA – that was threatening to engulf our land at Eagle Bear Ranch and had already burned some several hundred acres of our ranch.
+To give a little context to this particular trip, it was taking place between two eclipses and during a catastrophic wildfire in New Mexico – the biggest fire in the USA – that was threatening to engulf our land in Northern New Mexico and had already burned some several hundred acres of our ranch.
 This is the land that we hold all our retreats on and is central to our work.
 We had evacuated the land just before the trip – removing all the tools, ATV’s and a couple of trailers.
 The rest would be left to the fire if it were to come.
 I had to work very hard on the dieta, not to be obsessed with thoughts of what the fire was doing.
 As of this writing our land has been miraculously spared, and I do mean miraculously.
 That is a whole other story.